BBC Scotland to show Hibs v Villa & Hearts v PAOK

 BBC Scotland showed the first leg of Hibs' third qualifying round tie with Luzern and Hearts' second-leg meeting with Rosenborg, with the Edinburgh sides recording 3-1 home wins.

-Wednesday's game is set to be Villa and Scotland midfielder John McGinn's first match at Easter Road since he left Hibs for the Midlands in 2018.
+Wednesday's game is set to be Villa and Scotland midfielder John McGinn's first match at Easter Road since he left Hibs for the West Midlands in 2018.